Ars-Digitale/java-21-study-guide/docs/module-07/threads.md

 Asynchronous execution means the caller continues immediately while the new thread progresses independently, subject to scheduling.
 Synchronous execution means the caller waits for the operation to complete.

-## 10. hread Priority and Scheduling
+## 10. Thread Priority and Scheduling

 Java threads have an associated priority hint that influences scheduling.